 Prints, Drawings & Photographs

-Considered one of the most significant holdings of works on paper in the country, the BMA’s renowned collection of 65,000 works on paper includes 4,000 drawings and 3,000 photographs from the 15th century to the present, making it a comprehensive resource for the study of European and American printmaking.
+Considered one of the most significant holdings of works on paper in the country, the BMA’s renowned collection of 65,000 works on paper includes 4,000 drawings and 4,000 photographs from the late 15th century to the present, making it a comprehensive resource for the study of European and American printmaking.

-Major strengths are 16th- and 17th-century prints and woodcuts by Albrect Dürer and Rembrandt van Rijn, 19th-century French drawings by Honoré Daumier and Édouard Manet, and 20th-century street photography.
+Major strengths include 16th- and 17th-century prints and woodcuts by Albrecht Dürer and Rembrandt van Rijn, 19th-century French drawings by Honoré Daumier and Édouard Manet, and 20th-century street photography.

 Works on Paper